KaniBog/KaniBog-s-Portfolio/README.md

-# 📉 Global Layoffs SQL Case Study
+# Global Layoffs SQL Case Study
-*A Story About Economic Turbulence, Workforce Cuts, and the Data Behind the Headlines*

 ---

 ## 💬 Have You Ever Wondered What MASS Layoffs Really Look Like Behind the Scenes?